slipperysquid/SquidNet/readme.md

 ## License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
-(You'll need to create a LICENSE file and put the MIT License text in it).
+This project is licensed under the [GNU](LICENSE) - see the LICENSE file for details.